Harold Perrineau: Career

 Perrineau starred in 30 Days of Night: Dark Days with Rhys Coiro, Mia Kirshner, Kiele Sanchez, Diora Baird and Monique Ganderton.
 Perrineau appeared in the 2008 music video "Yes We Can".

-Perrineau voiced the title character from Marvel's Blade anime series on G4 January 2012.
+Perrineau voiced the title character from Marvel's Blade anime series on G4 in January 2012.
 He was cast to play the character of Damon Pope, the main antagonist of season 5 of the hit show Sons of Anarchy.

 Perrineau starred as Stevie, the bass player, in the TBS comedy Wedding Band, which ran from 2012 to 2013.

 Perrineau starred as Manny, an angelic messenger, in Constantine, the short-lived 2015 television series based on the DC Comics/Vertigo character John Constantine.

 He made his Broadway debut in the Roundabout Theatre Company production of Anton Chekov's The Cherry Orchard, adapted by Stephen Karam.
 The play ran from September 2016 to December 4, 2016.
 Perrineau played Lopakhin, with Diane Lane as Ranevskaya.
 Also in 2016, Perrineau co-starred in the Amazon Studios legal series Goliath.

 From 2017 to 2022, Perrineau played Dean, a man on the autism spectrum and the brother of Desna, in TNT's Claws.
 He won the award for Outstanding Supporting Actor in a Drama Series at the NAACP Awards.
-Perrineau starred as a cop, Nick Armstrong, on The Rookie for most of season 2 and as a guest on season 3.